joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/16/style/ellie-elephant-new-york-liberty-mascot-birthday.html

 **One Dead and Another Hurt in Shooting at Hospital in Wilmington, Del.**\
-`The police are still searching for the shooter, but an earlier lockdown at Wilmington Hospital has been lifted.`\
+`The police have arrested a suspect, and an earlier lockdown at Wilmington Hospital has been lifted.`\
 https://www.nytimes.com/2026/06/16/us/wilmington-delaware-hospital-shooting.html

 **Ossoff: A Cross-Ideological 2028 Dark Horse**\